snovaisg/ICD-Mappings/README.md

 # Feature requests

-Feel free to request a new feature [here](https://github.com/snovaisg/ICD-Mappings/issues).
+Feel free to request a new functionality or report a bug by creating a [new issue](https://github.com/snovaisg/ICD-Mappings/issues).

 # Acknowledgments